joshjohanning/joshjohanning.github.io/_posts/2022-03-10-github-dependabot-with-azure-artifacts.md

 ### Re-running Dependabot

-Even though you might have the schedule set to "daily", Dependabot will run again if you push (or merge a PR) to the default branch.
+Even though you might have the schedule set to "daily", Dependabot will run again if you push a change to the `.github/dependabot.yml`{: .filepath}.
 You can also run it manually at any time by navigating to:

 1. Insights
 2. Dependency Graph